GWCoders/studyGroup/README.md

    - follow the instructions in the file on how to edit it;
    - when you're done, press the green 'Commit Changes' button at the bottom of the page.

 That's it, you're done!
 You can see your new website at `https://yourUserName.github.io/studyGroup/`, where `yourUserName` is the user name you signed up for GitHub with.
-If this is your first time making a webpage on GitHub, it might take 30 minutes for things to percolate through their computers - don't worry, it's all good, check back later and your website should be up and running.
+If this is your first time making a webpage on GitHub, it might take up to 30 minutes for things to percolate through their computers - don't worry, it's all good, check back later and your website should be up and running.

 ### Optional: Setting up a Google Calendar for your Study Group